 The College of Music has a rich history and is attended by talented musicians from all over the world.
 We’re recognized as one of the nation’s most comprehensive music colleges and give you the opportunity to:

 Our faculty members are dedicated teachers and nationally and internationally known musicians.
-Some have performed with the New York Metropolitan Opera, Cleveland Orchestra and Minnesota Opera Orchestra, and others have earned gold medals at the Van Cliburn and Chopin international piano competitions.
+Some have performed with the New York Metropolitan Opera, Cleveland Orchestra and Minnesota Opera Orchestra, while others have earned gold medals at the Van Cliburn and Chopin international piano competitions.

 Our exceptional facilities include the Murchison Performing Arts Center, which houses the Winspear Performance Hall and the Lyric Theater.
 The Music Building houses the Recital Hall and the Voertman Concert Hall.
-Practice facilities include 300 individual rooms and ensemble rehearsal rooms.
+Practice facilities include 300 individual and ensemble rehearsal rooms.

 Our college is accredited by the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190-5248; telephone 703-437-0700).
 This distinction means we meet or exceed strict academic standards for excellence in education.